Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 .. image:: images/38_overview.png
   :target: _images/38_overview.png

-Check :ref:`grid` to verify all services are running properly:
+Go to the :ref:`grid` page, click the button to expand the node, and then verify all services are running properly:

 .. image:: images/39_grid.png
   :target: _images/39_grid.png

-While on the :ref:`grid` page, you can upload a PCAP or EVTX file:
+While on the :ref:`grid` page, you can import a PCAP or EVTX file using the upload button at the bottom of the screen:

 .. image:: images/40_upload.png
   :target: _images/40_upload.png

-Review alerts on the :ref:`alerts` page:
+Once the import is complete, you can review alerts on the :ref:`alerts` page:

 .. image:: images/50_alerts.png
   :target: _images/50_alerts.png